n7mobile/concourse-bitbucket-pr/README.md

 * `slug`: *Required.* Name of BitBucket repository.

 * `username`: *Required.* Username of BitBucket account with access to repository.
-Provided account is used for git clone (HTTPS) and BitBukcet REST API.
+Provided account is used for git clone (HTTPS) and BitBucket REST API.

 * `password`: *Required.* User password or user app password (in case of 2FA).